sr-murthy/haskell-practicals/README.md

 Haskell Practicals
 ==================

-Solutions to practical exercises in Haskell for the Functional Programming (FPR) course at the University of Oxford, Dept. of Computer Science (2014/15).
+Solutions to practical exercises in Haskell for the Functional Programming (FPR) course at the University of Oxford, Dept. of Computer Science (spring 2015).

-Topics covered by the practical included:
+Topics covered by the practicals included:

 * language basics
 * operators